ishah2001/rock-paper-scissors-exercise/README.md

 In order to to start up the game, several commands must be entered in either Terminal or GitBash(for Windows users):

-After navigating to the rock-paper-scissors-exercise directory, type in the following two lines:
+After navigating to the rock-paper-scissors-exercise directory, type in the following three lines:

 ```sh
 conda create -n my-game-env python=3.8 # (first time only)